 Sugar is the primary culprit when it comes to the ingredients that make ginger snaps harmful.
 Dogs’ digestive systems are not set up to consume and process sugar.
 It is entirely superfluous to their diets and can cause enormous health issues.

 Sugar is not toxic to dogs, but over the long run, your dog’s internal systems are going to be unhappy.
-They can begin to experience symptoms of diabetes and may even suffer from obesity.
+They can begin to experience signs of diabetes and may even suffer from obesity.
 Either of these health problems drastically shortens a dog’s lifespan.

 You might think that instead of using sugar, you could substitute a healthier alternative like xylitol to make them better for both you and your pup.
 But xylitol is toxic to dogs and will do much more harm to them than typical white sugar.
 Do not give your dog anything that includes xylitol.